joaomede/mcp-hub/README.md

 ## 🤝 Contributing

-We welcome and strongly encourage contributions from the community!

-Whether you're fixing a bug, adding features, improving documentation, or just sharing ideas—your input is incredibly valuable and helps make MCP Hub better for everyone.
+Contributions are welcome!
+The project is under continuous improvement.
+Whether you're fixing a bug, adding features, improving docs, or sharing ideas—your input helps make MCP Hub better for everyone.
+Open an issue or PR anytime.

-Getting started is easy:

-Not sure where to start?
-Feel free to open an issue or ask a question—we're happy to help you find a good first task.

 ## 🙏 Acknowledgments